Project Details - Ended

 - Health Care Theme:

-- Apply participatory design methods to incorporate PCOR evidence for HIV symptom management into an mhealth application (mVIP) for use in patient self-management
+- Apply participatory design methods to incorporate PCOR evidence for HIV symptom management into the mVIP app for use in patient self-care.

-- Examine the effect of mVIP as compared to an attention control group on primary outcomes of symptom frequency and intensity in a randomized study
+- Using a randomized design, examine the effect of mVIP as compared to a control group on primary outcomes of symptom frequency and intensity.